Puppy training and play

 Playtime is an opportunity for your puppy to learn new skills and commands.
 Puppies need regular daily play sessions.
 Combining playing with training can help maximize their learning.

 Toys can encourage curiosity, movement, new textures, and potentially taste.
+When purchasing toys, make sure that the size is appropriate for your dog so that you can avoid any choking hazards.
 Good toys for puppy play sessions are:

 Rubber toys or chews